MolecularNeurobiology/LOOPER/README.md

 ## How do I set up the user interface software?
 ### Dependencies
 The environment needed to run LOOPER can be created using a python virtual enviroment tool (such as miniforge).
 A requirements.txt and pyproject.toml file enumerate the python packages and versions that are suggested.
-The platform is designed to work with a robotic system (described [here](https://realchrisward.github.io/LOOPER/)) - Arduino code needed for flashing the microcontroller is available in the ArduinoCode subfolder
+Arduino code needed for flashing the microcontroller is available in the ArduinoCode subfolder

 #### Installation and Usage - Python component
 ##### Install Python3